11 Wacky Holiday Traditions Around The World

-In Oaxaca, Mexico, Dec.
-23 marks La Noche de Rabanos (“The Night of the Radishes”), a festival in which merchants and artisans sell radishes that have been intricately carved to depict nativity scenes, local wildlife and architecture, as well as other relevant displays.
+In Oaxaca, Mexico, December 23 marks La Noche de Rabanos (“The Night of the Radishes”), a festival in which merchants and artisans sell radishes that have been intricately carved to depict nativity scenes, local wildlife, familiar architecture and other relevant displays.
 The radish carvings are sold as Christmas centerpieces, and the creator of the best radish design wins a monetary prize.

 3. KFC For Christmas (Japan)

 In the United States, we associate Christmas with ham or figgy pudding, but in Japan, it’s all about Kentucky Fried Chicken.
 An estimated 3.5 million Japanese families eat fried chicken on Christmas Eve thanks to a marketing stunt by KFC in the 1970s called Kurisumasu ni wa Kentakkii (“Kentucky for Christmas”).
 Christians make up a very small percentage of the Japanese population, so this campaign made up for a lack of Christmas holiday traditions.
 The KFC Christmas Meal is so popular, many customers pre-order their dinners — which include fried chicken, cake and champagne — months in advance.

 Some Norwegians believe witches and evil spirits roam the night sky on Christmas Eve.
 And what is a witch’s preferred mode of transportation?
 A broomstick.
 So out of an abundance of caution, people in Norway hide all of the brooms in their houses to prevent any witches from getting their hands on them.
 Sometimes people will take it a step further by firing a warning gunshot into the air to scare them off.